 Recipe Notes

 One of the best things about this crockpot spaghetti sauce recipe is how easy it is to make!
 Honestly, there’s not complicated about it!
-Here’s a couple of extra tips to make it even easier.
+Here are a couple of extra tips to make it even easier.

 Browning the meat: Depending on the fat ratio in your meat, you might need to drain the pan after you cook the ground beef.
 The Italian sausage typically has a fair amount of fat as well.
 Be sure to save just a little bit of it to cook the aromatics in.
 It boosts their flavor!